Henny2/Netflix4Travel/Docker/README.md

-# Creating a MariaDB Container Application
+# Creating a MariaDB Container Application!
 Note for Windows 10 Users: Run these commands in PowerShell

 Docker is a tool that packages programs that have a lot of dependencies (ie. a database application), into a container (a virtual machine running the bare minimum applications needed to run your program)